-St. Louis law firm Padberg, Corrigan & Appelbaum has been providing unparalleled and unrivaled representation to victims of wrongdoing since its founding in 1954.
-We understand how hard it is for injured people and their families to overcome the trials and tribulations that come along with trauma, which is why our attorneys and staff treat every client with respect and compassion.
+At Padberg, Corrigan & Appelbaum, our St. Louis personal injury attorneys have been providing unparalleled and unrivaled representation to victims of wrongdoing since 1954.
+We understand how hard it is for injured people and their families to overcome the trials and tribulations that come along with trauma.
+This is why our attorneys and staff treat every client with respect and compassion.
 It is our goal to make you financially whole again, and to date, have recovered more than $250 million in settlements and judgments for our clients.

 Do I Have a Case?